 Same weak message.
 Same confusing pages.
 Same poor conversion path.

-A website redesign without a clear conversion strategy is expensive rework.
+A small business website redesign without a clear conversion strategy is expensive rework.

 If your business website is underperforming, you do not need a prettier version of the same problem.
 You need a better system.

-This checklist gives you a practical order of operations so your redesign improves leads, trust, and revenue.
+This small business website redesign checklist gives you a practical order of operations so your redesign improves leads, trust, and revenue.

 If your current site is also slow, pair this with the website speed guide before launch.